davepalaksh/Zomato-Case-Study/README.md

 Contributions are welcome!
 Please follow these steps to contribute:

 Fork the repository.
-Create a new branch:
+-Create a new branch:
-bash
+-bash
-Copy code
+-Copy code
-git checkout -b feature/your-feature-name
+-git checkout -b feature/your-feature-name
-Make your changes and commit them: bash
+-Make your changes and commit them:
+-bash
-Copy code
+-Copy code
-git commit -m 'Add your commit message'
+-git commit -m 'Add your commit message'
-Push to the branch:
+-Push to the branch:
-bash
+-bash
-Copy code
+-Copy code
-git push origin feature/your-feature-name
+-git push origin feature/your-feature-name
-Create a pull request.
+-Create a pull request.

 Contact
 For any questions or suggestions, please contact: